top of page

 • Changes in condition

-You don't need a referral to come see us at Interface Orthotics.
-However any referrals you may have can help our team to get the most information before we begin your care at Interface Orthotics.
+You don't need a referral to come see us at Interface Technology.
+However any referrals you may have can help our team to get the most information before we begin your care at Interface Technology.
+For some services, it may be helpful for you to have a referral if you are wanting to claim from your private health insurance .

-do i need a referral to visit interface orthotics?
+do i need a referral to visit interface technology?

 We currently do not accept HICAPS.
 However our team are available to provide you with whatever you need to claim privately.